The Wood Orchid

-This whole time they had been conversing with their eyes on the path watching where their horses tread on the bumpier part of the road.
+This whole time they had been conversing with their eyes on the path watching where their horses tread on the bumpier part of the road while sneaking glances at one another in turn.
 When he said that though, she pulled Khan to a halt to get a better look at him and say "Since when?
 That's wonderful!
 Congratulations!"

 "Where's the usual sarcastic comment" he said with a smirk continuing to ride forward.

 "Oh, I just thought I'd be nice to a friend for once", she quickly retorted before realizing what she had said.
 She started back into a walk and turned her head down as quickly as she could.